intrasoftintl/uQasarAdapter/README.md

 Generic uQasarAdapter

-uQasarAdapter proposes an interface to be implemented by all interesed System Adapters (ex.
-JiraAdapter,SonarAdapter...etc)
+This project proposes an interface that has to be implemented by all third party  Systems that provide information to uQasar (e.g. JIRA,Sonar etc.)

-the methods the uQasarAdapter proposes are:
+Indicative methods that are proposed by uQasarAdapter are:

-addSystemBindingInformation : add a quality control system instance (Jira,sonar..etc) at uQasarBinding database
+	addSystemBindingInformation : adds a third party system-instance (JIRA installation, Sonar installation  etc.) at uQasar database

-getBindedSystems : retrieve all binded Instances that are registered at uQasarBinding database
+	getBindedSystems : retrieves all third party system-instances that are registered at uQasar database

-query : invokes a specific query to a specified bindedSystem using the credentials of a specific user and returns a list of measurements depending on the metric the query contains
+	query : invokes a specific query to a specified binded system-instance using the credentials of a specific user while in parallel it returns a list of measurements (metric-value)

 ----------------------------------------------------------------------

-uQasarAdapter proposes a serie of Metrics to by queried by the interpreter Adapters:
+An initial list  of Metrics to be queried by the implemented Adaptees are:

-    RESOURCES_PER_BINDING

-    ISSUES_PER_RESOURCE_PER_BINDING

-    FIXED_ISSUES

-    UNRESOLVED_ISSUES

-    UNRESOLVED_BUG_ISSUES

-    UNRESOLVED_TASK_ISSUES
+	PROJECTS_PER_SYSTEM_INSTANCE

+	ISSUES_PER_PROJECTS_PER_SYSTEM_INSTANCE

+	FIXED_ISSUES_PER_PROJECT

+	UNRESOLVED_ISSUES_PER_PROJECT

+	UNRESOLVED_BUG_ISSUES_PER_PROJECT

+	UNRESOLVED_TASK_ISSUES_PER_PROJECT

+Note: This list will be extended according to the level of maturity of each implemented adapter

 ---------------------------------------------------------------------

 uQasarAdapter manages certain uQuasarExceptionTypes

-UQASAR_DB_CONNECTION_REFUSED (when the is a problem with uQuasar database connection)
+    UQASAR_DB_CONNECTION_REFUSED (thrown when there is a problem with uQasar database connection)

-BINDING_SYSTEM_CONNECTION_REFUSED (when a binding system refuses the connection to the JiraAdapter)
+    BINDING_SYSTEM_CONNECTION_REFUSED (thrown when a binding system refuses the connection to the third party Adapter)

-BINDING_SYSTEM_BAD_URI_SYNTAX, (when the binding system base url is mal formed)
+    BINDING_SYSTEM_BAD_URI_SYNTAX, (thrown when the binding system base url is malformed)

-UQASAR_NOT_EXISTING_METRIC (when the queried metric is not an uQuasarMetric)
+    UQASAR_NOT_EXISTING_METRIC (thrown when the queried metric is not a proper uQasarMetric)

 --------------------------------------------------------------------

+uQasarAdapter requires a specific database in order to operate.
+An empty sql database is located at the root of the project folder (uQasarAdapter.sql)